GCSEPhysics

 Question 1 of 5Score: 0

-What type of energy is associated with the motion of an object?
+What type of energy is associated with an object's motion?

 Need custom study material?